 A client asked for astrological insight on her spirituality.
 But what she meant by that, she wasn’t too sure.
 I told her she wasn’t alone in her confusion and suggested that we explore this together.
 She wasn’t too keen on that, however.
 For her, spiritualty was too personal.
-OK – so I decided to come up with something by myself.
-It couldn’t be that … Read More What is Spirituality?
+OK – so I decided to come… Continue reading What is Spirituality?
 I’m sure that I should know…

 Incarnation is a lifetime process during which my soul travels downwards through the chakras from the Sun to Saturn and back up again: Down: Sun, Mercury, Venus, Earth, Mars, Jupiter, and Saturn.
 Up: Saturn, Jupiter, Mars, Earth, Venus, Mercury, and Sun.
-I engage (or not) with this process with every thought, decision, and action that I take.
-Whilst it is a given that I … Read More Gateways of the Soul – The Seven Seals or Planets
+I engage (or not) with this process with every thought, decision, and action that… Continue reading Gateways of the Soul – The Seven Seals or Planets

 These days, there seems to be a good deal of praying going on.
 I have no problem with that – we need people of faith to counterbalance those of too little (or no) faith.
-However, I’d just like to point out that there are a good many people who could use some help in the here and now – they are to be found in such … Read More Praying
+However, I’d just like to point out that there are a good many people who could use some help in the here and… Continue reading Praying

 If we accept that (1) the concept of canon has existed for at least two thousand years and likely to exist for a few more and (2) in our increasingly globally mobile society, canon formation will not become easier then we need to look for a new solution and I propose that to be a radical change in our point of view.